2 + 1

 .
 Whenever c

-is called, the value 17 is the result.
+is called, the value 17 is returned.

 <- 17